techslides/boundaries.io/README.md

 ### Setting up a development environment

-You can use vagrant / virtualbox to setup a dev environment easily.
-See the `Vagrantfile` for dependencies if you opt to not use a VM.

-Make sure you have `vagrant` and `virtualbox`

-`brew cask install vagrant`

-`brew cask install virtualbox`

-If you already have vagrant and virtualbox installed, just `vagrant up`

-Use `node app.js` to start the app.
+A development environment can be setup expediently with docker-compose.
+Install Docker for Mac (or your platform) and run `docker-compose up` to get the server up and running.

-The application should then be available at `localhost:8080` from your host machine.
+The application should then be available at `localhost:3334` from your host machine (or docker machine).

 To import `states`, `postalcodes` or other features, just use the singular version in a make command like: